By: Mica Cruz

 This interview has been condensed and edited for clarity.

-EM: Let’s start with the context: What are your thoughts about medicine and herbal remedies?
+Emerald Magazine (EM): What are your thoughts about medicine and herbal remedies?

 It used to be that, many decades ago, many of the pharmaceutical drugs were actually compounds derived directly from plants, but once those effective drugs went out of patent, the drug companies looked to make other things, and not because the other things were necessarily more effective, but because they could be patented.
 So, really we’ve seen a broad range of pharmaceuticals that were originally derived from plants that have gone in and out of favor only because of patent law.